A quick introduction from Sally:

 But something different happened.
 I didn’t get a generic “You are an introvert,” cookie-cutter response.
 It didn’t tell me I was an “INTJ.”
 It told me I was The Detective.
 It told me how the world sees me.

-After taking the Fascination Advantage assessment, I was amazed at how much thought had gone into the report.
+After taking the Fascinate test, I was amazed at how much thought had gone into the report.
 And I was amazed that there were 48 other personality profiles that had just as much thought put into them.
 But most importantly, it told me that I had a unique set of skills that were a core differentiator above my competition.

 I learned that I had distinct advantages that I could bring to a team - to a company.
 My analytical thinking and calm demeanor could be an essential asset to the personalities that I had always tried to mimic.
 A balance.
 And when I went to my interview, I learned that my top two Advantages had been specifically requested for the position I was applying for.